Freetown: Geography

 Freetown borders the Atlantic Ocean and the Western Area Rural District.
 Freetown municipality is politically divided into three regions: East End, Central and West End of Freetown.
 The wards in the East End of Freetown (East I, East II, and East III) contain the city's largest population centre and generally the poorest part of the city.
 The Queen Elizabeth II Quay is located within East End.
 The Lion Mountains sit southeast to Freetown.

 The two central wards (Central I and Central II) make up Central Freetown, which includes Downtown Freetown and the central business district (Central II).
 Most of the tallest and most important national government building and foreign embassies are based in Central Freetown.

 Sierra Leone's House of Parliament and the State House, the principal workplace of the president of Sierra Leone, are on Tower Hill in central Freetown.
 The National Stadium, the home stadium of the Sierra Leone national football team (popularly known as the Leone Stars) is in the Brookfield neighborhood.

 The three westernmost wards (West I, West II, and West III) of the city constitute the West End of Freetown.
 These wards are relatively affluent.
 Most of the city's luxury hotels, a number of casinos, and Lumley Beach are in the west end of the city.
 The West End neighbourhood of Hill Station is home to the State Lodge, the official residence of the president of Sierra Leone.

 Climate

 Like the rest of Sierra Leone, Freetown has a tropical climate with a rainy season from May through November; the balance of the year represents the dry season.
 The beginning and end of the rainy season is marked by strong thunderstorms.
 Under the Köppen climate classification, Freetown has a tropical monsoon climate (Am) primarily due to the heavy amount of precipitation it receives during the rainy season.

-Freetown's high humidity is somewhat relieved December through February by the famous Harmattan, a wind blowing from the Sahara Desert, affording Freetown its coolest period of the year.
+Freetown's high humidity is somewhat relieved December through February by the Harmattan, a wind blowing from the Sahara Desert, affording Freetown its coolest period of the year.
 Temperature extremes recorded in Freetown are from 15 C to 38 C all year.
 The average annual temperature is around 28 C.

+In 2021, the city appointed its first heat officer, Eugenia Kargbo, to address the impact of rising temperatures in the city.